Here’s an example of an Social Action that has been embedded into our website blog:

 Once you’re happy with your page’s tabs, you have the power to drag and drop them into any order you’d like:

 Opting out of the nonprofit page template

-To opt out of the change, log into Facebook on or after May 31.
+To opt out of the change, log into Facebook on or after June 19.
 Navigate to the edit page menu as laid out above.
 The nonprofit template will be your page’s new template.
 To switch back, click the edit button: